yxL05/yxL05/README.md

 - __Languages__: Unity Engine, C#

 ## GDM Studios _(WIP)_
 - __Project summary__: A much longer project (weekly updates until end of March) I'm making with the same fellas as McGameJam.
-Will add game summary once there's actual playable features.
+It will be a platformer with story elements.
+Looking forward to the reveal in March!
 - __What I will do__: Pretty sure I'll end up doing the same things as in McGameJam, just to a much larger scale.
 We'll see what else I get to do.
 - - __Languages__: Unity Engine, C#